 Standard Core Components 1.
-Child safety is embedded in The organisation publicly commits to child safety and leaders champion a child safe culture. organisational leadership, governance b.
-Child safety is a shared responsibility at all levels of the organisation. and culture c.
+Child safety is embedded in organisational leadership, governance and culture a.
+The organisation publicly commits to child safety and leaders champion a child safe culture. b.
+Child safety is a shared responsibility at all levels of the organisation. c.
 Risk management strategies focus on preventing, identifying and mitigating risks to children. d.
 Staff and volunteers comply with a code of conduct that sets clear behavioural standards towards children. e.
 Staff and volunteers understand their obligations on information sharing and record keeping.
-2. Children participate in decisions affecting them and are taken a.
-Children are able to express their views and are provided opportunities to participate in decisions that affect their lives. seriously b.
+2. Children participate in decisions affecting them and are taken seriously a.
+Children are able to express their views and are provided opportunities to participate in decisions that affect their lives. b.
 The importance of friendships is recognised and support from peers is encouraged, helping children feel safe and be less isolated. c.
 Children can access abuse prevention programs and information. d.
 Staff and volunteers are attuned to signs of harm and facilitate child-friendly ways for children to communicate and raise their concerns.
-3. Families and a.
-Families have the primary responsibility for the communities are upbringing and development of their child and informed and involved participate in decisions affecting their child.
+3. Families and communities are informed and involved Families have the primary responsibility for the upbringing and development of their child and participate in decisions affecting their child.